MoonstarCoding/CS1XA3/Project01/README.md

 ## Usage

 User Input for this script is done through arguments.
 Any feature that requires additional prompts to function will prompt you when the feature is run.
-Execute the script from root using the following command:
+Execute the script from the file outside of the repository using the following command:

 ```bash
 chmod +x CS1XA3/Project01/project_analyze.sh